muhammadnizami/earley-parser/README.md

 See `sample-grammar.txt` on how to format your grammar.
 (The parser program requires each rule to only produce non-terminal or terminal symbols, not both.)

+To show the charts, you can add the argument `--show-chart`.
+To show the extended grammar, you can add the argument `--show-grammar`

 ### License

 MIT